-Michael Schumacher’s Australian win, during the first race of the 2000 championship, for sure didn’t take his sleep, but indeed, the day after the triumph of Melbourne, Michael confirms that he had sweet dreams and feels great, since:
+Michael Schumacher’s Australian win, during the first race of the 2000 championship, for sure did not take his sleep, but indeed, the day after the triumph of Melbourne, Michael confirms that he had sweet dreams and feels great since:

 "The car is competitive; it doesn’t have problems.
-For the first time we are obligated to chase.
+For the first time we are not forced to chase.
 We are already strong at the beginning of the season.
 The right basis to aim for the title".

 This means that they are optimistic even for Brazil:

-After the retirement due to a mechanic failure, Mika Hakkinen seemed shocked:
+After the retirement due to a mechanical failure, Mika Hakkinen seemed shocked:

 "I wish.
 I hope he was, but I don’t think ‘shock’ is the right word.
-The important thing is that he understands that he can’t be quiet, that he has a strong opponent in front of him, that he will never breathe.
-Here in Melbourne, he realized that Ferrari is not joking.
+The important thing is that he understands that he can’t be relaxed, that he has a strong opponent in front of him, that he will never breathe.
+Here in Melbourne, he realised that Ferrari is not joking.
 Now he is behind, in all senses.
 And psychologically it is not easy".

 Someone would say this excitement after only one victory is too much:

 "I rely on a fact: Ferrari has always been very good at development during the year.
-We have clear ideas, we already know where you have to intervene to further grow, to improve engine, aerodynamics, the whole package.
+We have clear ideas, we already know where to intervene to further grow, to improve the engine, aerodynamics, and the whole package.
 On this skill we have always built our season.
 And now we start from a higher base".

-Schumacher also explains why he chose to use the n 200 shell, the one he damaged during free practice 1, instead of the new n 198:
+Schumacher also explains why he chose to use the n 200 chassis, the one he damaged during free practice 1, instead of the new one, the n 198:

-"The shell n 200 is my racing shell.
-I wasn’t that happy during qualifications with the shell n 198, so I decided to take the risk.
+"The chassis n 200 is my racing shell.
+I wasn’t that happy during qualifications with the chassis n 198, so I decided to take the risk.
 Cars are like shoes: they are amazing when they are perfect.
-Or like women: there are a lot beautiful, but only with one you get to have that particular feeling".
+Or like women: a lot of them are beautiful, but only with one you have that particular feeling".

-Even in Australia, when the lights when out, you struggled:
+Even in Australia, when the lights went out, you struggled:

 "It’s our flaw, maybe the last one we have.
 It’s hard to say why we can’t improve.
-Mclaren has found a way to optimize departures, not us.
+McLaren has found a way to optimise the start, we haven’t.
 It will be a long problem, to be solved calmly.
 Our system has something wrong, a set of electronics and mechanics.
 We have to work on it".

-"The championship will be a battle made of two, us and Mclaren.
-But Williams, with the bmw engine, can do big steps forward.
+"The championship will be a battle made of two, us and McLaren.
+But Williams, with the BMW engine, can take big steps forward.
 About Ralf, right after the race he was very emotional.
 He couldn’t talk, he seemed sad.
-Then I told him: ehi kid, you got the unexpected podium, be happy for it.
+Then I told him: hey kid, you got the unexpected podium, be happy for it.
 Ralf is strong, his car is promising".

-In his opinion, you can’t say the same thing about Villeneuve’s BAR-Honda:
+In his opinion, you cannot say the same thing about Villeneuve’s BAR-Honda:

 "I’m not worried about them.
 They are still new to this world, and growing fast is very complicated".

-"For us the Safety Car has not been a problem, our engine takes well every temperature.
-About the decision of letting, its entry, I think it was the right one.
+"For us the Safety Car has not been a problem, our engine handles every temperature well.
+About the decision of its entry, I think it was the right one.
 Irvine and De La Rosa had a crash, there was a safety problem".

 "They always recover very well.
 This is not about their crisis, it’s about our growth.
 That has been very big.
 I don’t think we can always win, but if you are leading the championship, you can manage the situation better.
 And even second place sometimes is ok".

 "Track conditions.
-During last years it has never been smooth, the car, both in free practice and during the race, was jumping.
-Ecclestone assured me that he would ensure, that this inconvenience would not occur again, that work has already been carried out.
+In the past years it has never been smooth; the car, both in free practice and during the race, was jumping.
+Ecclestone assured me that he would ensure that this inconvenience would not occur again, that work has already been carried out.
 I hope so.
 Better to go and check in person".

 Engineer Pino D'Agostino, fifty-two years old from Taranto, who is in charge of supervising the engines of Ferrari, also speaks about the situation of Ferrari, and much more.
 Like all technicians, he does not like triumphalism and prefers concreteness, not surprisingly he begins by saying:

-"The Mclaren is still very strong, better not to be deluded.
-I don’t get excited about the trouble Mclaren had on its engines, because they’ve already solved them.
-They knew from before that there was a risk of breaking everything.
+"McLaren is still very strong, better not to be deluded.
+I don’t get excited about the trouble McLaren had on its engines, because they’ve already solved them.
+They already knew that there was a risk of breaking everything.
 We noticed it from the Ferrari box when we heard Hakkinen passing by: suddenly the car had started to rattle, a word that we use when we hear a different noise.
 And according to the type of noise you can understand what trouble it is.
-Hakkinen had pneumatic valves that were no longer working and in fact shortly after it broke a piston, and we saw it immediately from that wire of blue smoke that came out of the engine.
-But at Mclaren they had already noticed because on telemetry they read that the air consumption of that plant had suddenly risen.
+Hakkinen had pneumatic valves that were no longer working and in fact shortly a piston broke, and we saw it immediately from that wire of blue smoke that came out of the engine.
+But at McLaren they had already noticed because on telemetry they read that the air consumption of that plant had suddenly risen.
 They already know how to fix it, and it’s pure illusion to think they’ll keep breaking the valves.
 These things happen, probably a bad batch with the wrong tolerances, a bad hold".

-It seems strange that an engine tried long since December breaks the valves today, but not according to D'Agostino:
+It seems strange that an engine who has been tried long since December breaks the valves today, but not according to D'Agostino:

 "It’s not strange, because their December engine is already the grandfather of the current one.
-Let me give you another example: do you know the difference between the Ferrari engine of the Australian Grand Prix '99 and that of the Japanese Grand Prix, the last race of the year?
-Of equal there was only the outer casing, inside it was changed everything.
+Let me give you another example: do you know the difference between the Ferrari engine of the 1999 Australian Grand Prix and that of the Japanese Grand Prix, the last race of the year?
+Only the outer casing was the same, inside it everything had changed.
 There are never two engines equal.
-The Mclarens are very strong.
+The McLarens are very strong.
 They have an incredible pure speed when everything goes well and nothing breaks.
 Just look at the qualifying on Saturday: they had stood still, they had broken their engines, they went to the track and they immediately made the first row and pole.
 But they no longer have that advantage they had before, and then they will suffer.
 Do you see that gentleman eating at that table?
-That’s Norbert Haug, Chief Mercedes in Mclaren.
-A few years ago, when I was at Alfa, we fought in Dtm, the German Touring Car Championship: we had five pole positions and nine wins.
+That’s Norbert Haug, Chief Mercedes in McLaren.
+A few years ago, when I was in Alfa, we fought in Dtm, the German Touring Car Championship: we had five pole positions and nine wins.
 Now I want to beat him in Formula 1".

-There’s a nasty rumor going around in the paddock that the new Ferrari engine was taken out of the factory:
+There is a nasty rumour going around the paddock which says that the new Ferrari engine was taken out of the factory:

 "Let’s not be silly.
 The design can’t be done off because to design an engine you need an archive full of data, experiences, history.
-We have it, and only starting from the last engine can we realize a new one.
+We have it, and only starting from the last engine can we realise a new one.
 The construction, however, is another thing.
 Let us take an example, that of pistons.
-We make them do in Germany because they require such complex processing, machinery and investment that it would be crazy to put all this stuff together to make five or a thousand pistons a year.
-It’s better to build them those who specialize in this, but we say how we want the pistons, they just make us".
+We have them built in Germany because they require such complex processing, machinery and investment that it would be crazy to put all this stuff together to make five or a thousand pistons a year.
+It’s better to have them built by those who are specialised in this, but we say how we want the pistons, they just built them for us".

-After the Australian trip, the world of Formula 1 was shaken by news that had been in the air for about a year: through the acquisition of a part of Benetton’s shareholding, Renault made its return to the circus.
+After the Australian trip, the world of Formula 1 is shaken by news that has been in the air for about a year: through the acquisition of a part of Benetton’s shareholding, Renault makes its return to the circus.
 On March 16, 2000, sitting next to his son Rocco, Luciano Benetton candidly admits that he can no longer do it:

 "We are here to say that our path in Formula 1 is over.
 You could not continue against budgets that are two, three times higher than ours.
 Ours is a medium-small budget, insufficient for a world where competitors engage much more: a group like ours would not have had a chance to win.
 It will therefore be Renault, from now on, to make up for this handicap.
 Today we passed the baton".

-For one hundred and twenty million dollars the team is sold to the French brand, which will officially make its return only in the 2002 season, and will have as its team manager Flavio Briatore, old acquaintance of both Formula 1 and Benetton, having been one of the main protagonists of the winning biennium.
-Arrived in 1985, over time Briatore created an excellent technical staff - then passed in block at Ferrari - and especially hired a young Michael Schumacher, who, in '94 and '95 conquered the two drivers' titles, accompanied by the constructors in the second triumph.
+For one hundred and twenty million dollars the team is sold to the French brand, which will officially make its return only in the 2002 season, and will have Flavio Briatore as its team manager; he is an old acquaintance of both Formula 1 and Benetton, having been one of the main protagonists of the winning biennium.
+Arrived in 1985, over time Briatore created an excellent technical staff - then passed in block at Ferrari - and especially hired a young Michael Schumacher, who, in 1994 and 1995 conquered two drivers' titles, accompanied by the constructors’ in the second triumph.
 Then, in conjunction with the farewell of the German, a slow descent towards the centre of the group, with sporadic important results.
-Briatore will direct the looms business in Enstone, where Benetton leaves a stable with a modern wind tunnel and three hundred and fifteen men between technicians and staff.
+Briatore will direct the looms business in Enstone, where Benetton leaves a team with a modern wind tunnel and three hundred and fifteen men between technicians and staff.
 In addition, the Italian team manager will be at the head of the team starting from the Brazilian Grand Prix.
 Renault’s new president, Patrick Faure, explains:

 With a five-year contract, Briatore explains the reason for his return to Formula 1, after having left Benetton in 1997 and then devoted himself to the management of Supertec engines: